 Clinical Trials

-In addition to research, I enjoy hiking, rock climbing, camping, playing tennis, running, writing, cooking, reading, stand-up comedy, and trying new restaurants.
+Outside of research, I enjoy hiking, rock climbing, camping, tennis, writing, cooking, reading, watching stand-up comedy, visiting art galleries, and trying new restaurants.

-I completed my undergraduate degree in psychology at University of San Diego.
-As an undergraduate, I conducted research on the neurobiological features of autism, aggression in professional hockey, the psychology of religion, and cognition during moral judgments.
-After graduating, I worked at a 3D printing company before joining the Translational Neuroimaging Lab at UCLA as a staff research associate to study non-invasive brain stimulation and tobacco use disorder.
-Currently, I am a PhD student in the UCLA Neuroscience Interdepartmental Program (NSIDP).
+I completed my bachelor's degree in psychology at the University of San Diego.
+As an undergraduate, I conducted research on the neurobiological correlates of autism, aggression in professional hockey, and the cognitive processes involved in moral judgments.
+After graduating, I worked as a marketing researcher at a 3D printing company before joining UCLA as a staff research associate to study non-invasive brain stimulation and tobacco use disorder.
+Currently, I am a PhD student in the UCLA Neuroscience Interdepartmental Program, where I study the neural mechanisms underlying addiction and depression, as well as novel brain stimulation treatments for these disorders.